University Writing Program Faculty & Staff

 Jennifer Campbell

-Jennifer Campbell has been a dedicated writing instructor and student advocate for 23 years.
-Since joining the DU Writing Program in 2006, her teaching, scholarship, and service have emphasized: curriculum and assessment; inclusive pedagogy; writing and well-being; multimodal composing; ePortfolios; technical and professional writing; developing and teaching in the Minor in Writing Practices; writing across the curriculum; writing program administration; faculty development and reviews; and longitudinal research.
-Campbell served as Assistant Director for First-Year Writing and co-authored Situating Research, a text for WRIT 1133.
-She has worked extensively at the University level and is Chair of the Academic Planning Committee, Co-chair of the General Education Revision Committee and Faculty Covid Accommodations Committee, and Mountain Campus Committee member.
-Campbell is also Vice President of the Rocky Mountain Chapter of the Society for Technical Communication.
+Jennifer Campbell has been a dedicated teacher of undergraduate writing and student advocate for over 25 years and joined the DU Writing Program in 2006.
+Her teaching, scholarship, and service interests include: writing and well-being; inclusive pedagogy; technical and professional writing; writing across the curriculum; curriculum and assessment; and transfer student support.
+Campbell served as our first Assistant Director for First-Year Writing, helped develop the Minor in Writing Practices, and co-authored Situating Research, a textbook for WRIT 1133.
+She has worked extensively at the University level on shared governance and general education revision and is currently Chair of the Academic Planning Committee of the Faculty Senate.

 Teaching Professor